D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 8) The proposed initiative will requiree focused attention and effort to be realized.
 Thus, it would necessary for the stakeholders to provide resources and, equally important, appoint liaison officers to coordinate actions and maintain this activity in the long run.

+9) We suggest the new Data Quality Experience (DQE) databases (or forums) to be created to monitor the application and validation/verification effort of the A&M data utilising the same metadata as a cross-reference.
+   1) One should sepate the validation type:
+      1) Validaton with measured data by application of the data (often as a part of the code input) to the particular experiments
+      2) Verification of the data for consistency, sufficient resolution, absence of abnormalities, etc.
+      3) Uncertainty quamntification - relativating the uncertainties of the fundamental A&M data with the margins in the fusion-relevant modelling results.
+      4) Code-code validation, analysis of assumption sets.
+      5) Comparison of particular datasets.
+   2) The filling of those DQE databes should be as much as possible volunturelly by the researches taking the validation/verification effort.
+The additional effort to summarize the experice should be mimimased (at that it is anyway a part of any scientific pulication or a report on that kind of work).
+The obvious coomon good and popularisation of own scientific results can be sufficiently strong motivation, however one can think of additional stimulation mechanisms.
+   3) The DQE database should contain references to the related to the application/validation/verification effort publications.
+   4) The DQE database should, where possible, contain links to the input file packages allowing reproducing the simulations or analysis.
+   5) The DQE database can contain multiple entrees for each data piece, in fact that should be even encouraged.
+It is also only of advantage if there will be mutiple such databases, provided they refere to the same metadata, which will allow mutual cross-reference.
+   6) The DQE databases (after being filled to a certain extent) will be very useful for any kind of Dataset avaluation commitee.

 ## 8. Additional context

 - IAEA is a neutral forum for scientific and practical discussions for all its 180 Member States.
 It provides platforms, such as databases, which are free of use and are publicly available.
 Databases follow the FAIR principle.